AKIN - Wear the World

 AKIN — The story behind the collection

 Collecting sand from across the world sounds simple.
-In reality, it is anything but.
+It isn’t.

-Sand collection is restricted or prohibited in many places.
-Protected beaches, nature reserves, geological sites — the rules vary by country, region and even specific location.
-OUAW’s collection process was built around these rules from the start.
+Laws and regulations restrict or prohibit sand collection in many places.
+Protected beaches, nature reserves, geological sites, the rules vary by country, region and even specific location.
+The gathering of sand was built around these rules from the start.
 Permits were obtained, protected areas respected.
-Every sample was gathered with the knowledge and cooperation of local authorities, geological institutions and environmental organizations.
-This is not casual souvenir collecting.
-It is documented, permitted, cooperative work — carried out by 1,000+ people across every continent over several years.

 Slowly the jars filled.